 The SUNY Buffalo State Music Department kicked off its “Celebrate American Music” concert series with the Buffalo Jazztet Oct.
 5. “The Birth of Bebop: Tad, Diz, and Monk at 100” was the first of seven concerts in the series the department will host over the school year.

-The SUNY Buffalo State Theatre Department opened their production of “Blood at the Root” Sept.
-27 in the Donald Savage Theatre Building.
-The play, based on actual events, focuses on a school in Louisiana where a young African American student decides to take a stand against the silent segregation that is symbolized by a tree in the town.
+The Buffalo State Theatre Department opened its production of “Blood at the Root” Sept.
+27. The play, based on actual events, focuses on a school in Louisiana where a young African American student decides to take a stand against the silent segregation that is symbolized by a tree in the town.